newking9088/Ad-hoc-Data-Analysis-Automation/README.md

 ### jupyter notebooks/adhoc_worksheet.ipynb

-This section demonstrates how to use the provided methods for analyzing and visualizing cycloid data in a Jupyter Notebook.
+This section demonstrates how to use the methods described in `adhoc class` for analyzing and visualizing cycloid data in a Jupyter Notebook.

-**User Input**
 ```python
 # User input
 doe_number = 'MTSOWPhase2_Pack25CValidation'  # Provide DOE as int or str